 - Integrate your local efforts into your larger SEO strategy.
 For most attorneys, typically bound by locations, SEO should be inherently local.
 Every piece of your content marketing and SEO strategy should take the above factors into account, creating an execution that revolves around maximizing your chances for a high spot in the local pack.

 And of course, it’s vital to keep in mind that you are not on your own.
-SEO, and local SEO in particular, is a complex topic.
-It also changes consistently, with every new local algorithm update.
+SEO for lawyers, and local SEO in particular, is a complex topic.
+It also changes consistently with every new local algorithm update.
 Attorneys, busy with helping their clients in a variety of legal cases, cannot be expected to keep up with every nuance.

 That’s why finding a reliable partner to work with can be an immense boost to your SEO efforts.
 That partner will be able to evaluate your individual situation, making recommendations and implementing strategies not just based on general best practices but your unique niche, location, and audience.